kovidgoyal/kitty/docs/remote-control.rst

 Many remote control operations operate on windows or tabs.
 To select these, the :code:`--match` option is often used.
-This allows matching using various sophisticated criteria such as title, ids, cmdlines, etc. These criteria are expressions of the form :code:`field:query`.
+This allows matching using various sophisticated criteria such as title, ids, command lines, etc. These criteria are expressions of the form :code:`field:query`.
 Where :italic:`field` is the field against which to match and :italic:`query` is the expression to match.
 They can be further combined using Boolean operators, best illustrated with some